Stochastic heat differences between many-particle and density field descriptions: Concluding remarks

 \section{Concluding remarks}

-\black{This article has investigated the differences in heat naturally defined by the particle tracking and the number-density field observed on the spatiotemporally discrete or continuous model.
-The two heat forms in between the particle-trackings and the number-density maps are not generally identical by the entropic term eq.~(\ref{heat_heat_relation}) of the instantaneous number density, which represents the indistinguishability of the particles if they take the same point up. }
+This article has investigated the heat differences naturally defined in the particle and the density field observed on the spatiotemporally discrete or continuous descriptions.
+The two heat forms in the particle level and the density field are not generally identical by the entropy of the number density (Eq.~(\ref{heat_heat_relation})), which represents the indistinguishability of the particles if they take the same point up.

-\black{ We discussed eq.~(\ref{heat_heat_relation}) in Langevin and Dean--Kawasaki equations falling into the spatiotemporally continuous models.
+We discussed Eq.~(\ref{heat_heat_relation}) in Langevin and Dean--Kawasaki equations falling into the spatiotemporally continuous descriptions.
 As the heat was defined by stochastic trajectories of the particles proposed by Sekimoto, our framework employed the analogous form constructed with the stochastic number density in the Dean--Kawasaki equations.
 The entropic term of the instantaneous number density as the difference in heat between the Langevin and Dean--Kawasaki equations was discovered, but the entropic term exbibits little temporal variations in plausible situations because of the sparse distributions of the point particles almost everywhere.
-On the other hand, the differences in the heat between the particle-tracking and the number-density field in the spatiotemporally discrete model presents the entropic term eq.~(\ref{heat_heat_relation}) exhibiting the recognizable temporal variations. }
+On the other hand, the differences in the heat between the particle level and the density field in the spatiotemporally discrete descriptions presents the entropic term Eq.~(\ref{heat_heat_relation}) exhibiting the recognizable temporal variations.

-\black{ The arguments have been also developed from a viewpoint of the fluctuation theorem.
-If the particles occupy the same place, the indistinguishability of the particles at the temporal-axis ends creates \black{the combinational numbers of the particles' placements} or the exponential of the entropic term of the number density, whose ratio turns out to relate the ratios between the forward and the reverse path probabilities for the particle trackings to those for the number-density field (multiple-step version of eq.~(\ref{Discrete_FT_x_rho}) or eq.~(\ref{FT_x_to_n_exact})). }
+The arguments have been also developed from a viewpoint of the fluctuation theorem.
+If the particles occupy the same place, the indistinguishability of the particles at the temporal-axis ends creates the combinational numbers of the particles' placements or the exponential of the entropic term of the number density, whose ratio turns out to relate the ratios between the forward and the reverse path probabilities for the particle level to those for the density field (multiple-step version of Eq.~(\ref{Discrete_FT_x_rho}) or Eq.~(\ref{FT_x_to_n_exact})).

-\black{ We have also discussed the relevant topics in the energy balance \black{about, e.g., the heat differences on the ensemble average,} and the projection of the polymer systems. }
+We have also discussed the relevant topics in the energy balance about, e.g., the heat differences on the ensemble average, and the projection of the polymer systems.